Bruswei/git-workshop-24/pages/2-blob.md

 git hash-object README.md -w
 ```

 Command `hash-object` is another plumbing command and it hashes an object for us, and with `-w` flag we are asking git to store it for us in `.git` folder.
-Lets see what happens with the `.git` now:
+Lets see what happens with the `.git` now: (You can achive this with `tree .git` command)

 ```
 .git